Predicting Chicago Bears' Stat Leaders in 2017

 The above might be the hardest to project for the Bears going into the 2017 season.

 Other than Meredith, of course.
-He had a breakout year a season ago, catching 66 passes for 888 yards and four touchdowns while 13 of his catches, a team high, went for 20 or more yards.
+He had a breakout year a season ago, catching 66 passes for 888 yards and four touchdowns while 13 of his catches—a team high—went for 20 or more yards.

 Many expect a bigger year from Meredith in 2017, which might be the case.
 But even if his ceiling is a strong No. 2 wideout, it's an important chip for the Bears to have moving forward around a young quarterback.